 - Over $9 billion recovered for families

-“I help people who were harmed through no fault of their own by a dangerous drug or defective medical device,” Andrew said.
-“I give them information, understanding and most of all guidance about what they can do to hold those companies accountable for abusing that trust.”
+“I helped people who were harmed through no fault of their own by a dangerous drug or defective medical device,” Andrew said.
+“I gave them information, understanding and, most of all, guidance about what they can do to hold those companies accountable for abusing that trust.”

-Andrew informs his clients about the difficulties they may face with pharmaceutical litigation.
-He explains that successful cases are based on proving the drug company was not honest with the public about drug side effects.
+Andrew informed his clients about the difficulties they may face with pharmaceutical injury litigation.
+He would explain that successful cases are based on proving the drug company was not honest with the public about drug side effects.
 One of the things he likes best about his job is the firm’s commitment to the clients.

 “Our clients include people from all walks of life,” Andrew said.
 “We all have to take a pharmaceutical at some time, and it can affect the rich or the poor, the young or the elderly.
 No matter who we are, we can all be affected in the same way.”

 Every day, millions of Americans entrust their health to drug or medical device manufacturers, Andrew said.
 He explained that trust can be misplaced when the companies put profits over people.

 Andrew has helped thousands of people injured using the painkiller and drug finasteride found in Propecia and Proscar.
 He has also represented women who took SSRIs during pregnancy that resulted in birth defects.
 He has secured millions of dollars in verdicts and settlements on behalf of his clients.